Active shooters in schools: An options-based active-shooter policy for schools

 We need a fully-outfitted toolbox of options.

-Crane’s system acknowledges that there is no on-size-fits all strategy, and that teachers, administrators, students (and in the case of corporate environments, employers and employees) be given an options-based plan from which a situationally-sound solution can be drawn.
+Crane’s system acknowledges that there is no one-size-fits all strategy, and that teachers, administrators, students and, in the case of corporate environments, employers and employees, be given an options-based plan from which a situationally-sound solution can be drawn.